Meinoud Rost van Tonningen

-Meinoud Marinus Rost van Tonningen (19 February 1894 – 6 June 1945) was a Dutch politician of the National Socialist Movement (NSB).
+Meinoud Marinus Rost van Tonningen (19 February 1894 – 6 June 1945) was a member of the National Socialist Movement (NSB).
 During the German occupation of the Netherlands in World War II, he collaborated extensively with the German occupation forces.
 He was the husband of Florentine Rost van Tonningen.

 Early life

 Meinoud Marinus Rost van Tonningen was born on 19 February 1894 on the island of Java, in the city of Surabaya in the Dutch East Indies (present-day Indonesia).
 He was the son of KNIL general Marinus Bernardus Rost van Tonningen, who had distinguished himself suppressing the revolts against Dutch rule on Lombok, Aceh and Bali.
 After high school he completed legal studies at the University of Leiden.

 In the periods 1923–1928 and 1931–1936, he was representative of the League of Nations in Vienna.
 His job was to monitor the Austrian financial policy.
 While stationed in Vienna, he developed strong anti-semitic and anti-communist convictions.
 He became close friends with Engelbert Dollfuss, who became Chancellor of Austria in 1932 and who was murdered in 1934.